Screen view showing obstacle zones and sensor sectors.

 The volume of the parking assistance signal can be adjusted while the signal is sounding by means of the [>II] knob on the centre console.
 Adjustment can also be performed in the top view's Settings menu option.

-- Be aware of e.g. people or animals near the car.
+- Pay particular attention if there are people and animals near the car.